 - When glutathione stores are depleted to less than approximately 30%, NAPQI reacts with nucleophilic aspects of the cell, leading to necrosis.
 Necrosis occurs in the liver and in the kidney tubules.

-Toxicity is increased in patients with induction of the P450 system through drugs such as rifampicin, phenobarbital, phenytoin, carbamazepine and alcohol.
-This also occurs in patients with low glutathione reserves, as a product of:
+Toxicity has been thought to be increased in patients with induction of the P450 system through drugs such as rifampicin, phenobarbital, phenytoin, carbamazepine and alcohol.
+This may occur in patients with low glutathione reserves, as a product of:

 - Genetic variation.